In this article we’ll help you find a great LED light fixture for your planted freshwater aquarium.

 If you want to grow a thriving planted freshwater aquarium, it’s important you get the right LED light fixture for the job.

-LED fixtures are a great option for a number of reasons: they use less energy (both from the power grid and from you), they save you money in the long run, and many of them offer far more control than non-LED lighting systems.
+LED fixtures are a great option for several reasons: they use less energy (both from the power grid and you), they save you money in the long run, and many of them offer far more control than non-LED lighting systems.

-Everyone’s tank needs are different, but this list will have good planted tank lighting solutions for just about everyone.
-In this list, we review:
+Everyone’s tank needs are different, but this list will have good planted tank lighting solutions for just about everyone. here is our list of some great led lights for planted freshwater aquariums, which we’ll review below.

 - Marineland Aquatic Plant LED Light with Timer